ocramz/jupyter-docker-pymol/README.md

 ## Instructions

-Note down the IP address of the currently running Docker machine (which is called `dev` in this example) with
+First, note down the IP address of the currently running Docker machine (which is called `dev` in this example) with

     docker-machine ip dev

-1. Retrieve image from Docker hub :
+1. Retrieve the image from Docker hub :

         docker pull ocramz/jupyter-docker-pymol

+You can retrieve the list of currently available Docker images with the command `docker images`

 2. Run image :